AdamMeyers/Web-of-Law/ICE/README.md

 ### Set up the original version

-Download the original software from [here](https://github.com/ivanhe/ice/releases/download/v0.2.0beta/ice-bin.zip "ice-bin.zip") (I copied the link from ICE's website).
+Download the original software [here](https://github.com/ivanhe/ice/releases/download/v0.2.0beta/ice-bin.zip "ice-bin.zip") (I copied the link from ICE's website).
 Then unzip the file and under the directory `ice-bin/`, exsecute the following command to run the software:
 ```
 ./runice.sh
 ```